 - Return the pork and its juices to the wok and mix well.
 If the sauce thickens too much, add enough water to thin down.

-- Once the pork is piping hot – serve immediately.
+- Once the pork is piping hot – serve immediately with rice.